LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 Donaldjtrump.com has subfolders for media and assets, while joebiden.com has subfolders for Wordpress content and espanol.

 **Donaldjtrump.com has tried MANY tools for analytics and optimization.** MediaMath, an analytics tool still used by joebiden.com, was no longer detected on donaldjtrump.com starting January 2017.
 Twitter Analytics was also no longer detected starting February 2020.
-Interestingly Yahoo eb Analytics is still detected on donaldjtrump.com.
+Interestingly Yahoo Web Analytics is still detected on donaldjtrump.com.

 **Donaldjtrump.com CMS:** Expression Engine, **Web Host:** Cloudflare
 **Joebiden.com CMS:** Wordpress, **Web Host:** Pantheon